markcipolla/LiveDoc/README.md

 Checks specific page level tags from a Cucumber report to generate in-page, live documentation.

+## Still a proof of concept more than anything else.
+No error handling, lots of console.logs...

 ### Background
 We were dealing with large specification documents that, though intentioned well, and used to